Don’t get mad, get curious.

 “Getting curious instead of angry” is not always trivial in the heat of the moment, but it’s still a good signpost toward taking a closer look.
 Anger narrows our perception of a situation – the famous tunnel vision sets in – curiosity opens our perception and creates space for new possibilities.

-Management consultant for
+Facilitator of and consultant for